mheap/nexmo-developer/_documentation/en/meetings/code-snippets/theme-management.md

 ## Uploading Icons and Logos

-The type of logo should be uploaded based on the background color.
-Colored logos should be used for a light background, while a lighter logo should be used on a dark background.
+The type of images should be uploaded based on the background color.
+Colored images should be used for a light background, while a lighter image should be used on a dark background.

+**Logo requirements: **
+- Format: PNG
+- Maximum size: 1MB
+- Dimensions: 1-300px

+**Favicon requirements: **
+- Format: PNG
+- Dimension: 16/16 or 32/32
+- Background must be transparent

 In order to add icons and logos to a theme, they first need to be uploaded to the Meetings API AWS bucket, and then paired with the respective theme.
 This will be done in three steps.